MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-new-discoverimage-command.md

 ---
 title: new-DiscoverImage
-description: Reference topic for new-DiscoverImage, which creates a new discover image from an existing boot image. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for new-DiscoverImage, which creates a new discover image from an existing boot image. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article